 Look inside our books using Google Book Search.
 Please note that this will take you to an external website.
 To search our website please use the search box at the top right of the screen.

-Map of the 182-mile (291km) Pembrokeshire Coast Path National Trail, between Amroth and St Dogmaels.
-This booklet is included with the Cicerone guidebook to the trail, and shows the full route on Ordnance Survey 1:25,000 maps.
-The route typically takes a fortnight to walk, and is suitable for walkers at all levels of experience.
+Map of the 182 mile (291km) Pembrokeshire Coast Path National Trail, between Amroth and St Dogmaels.
+This booklet is included with the Cicerone guidebook to the trail, and shows the full route on OS 1:25,000 maps.
+The route typically takes 2 weeks to walk, and is suitable for walkers at all levels of experience.

-Map of the 177 mile (283km) Offa's Dyke Path National Trail, between Sedbury (nr Chepstow) and Prestatyn.
-The trail takes a fortnight to walk, and is suitable for walkers at all levels of experience.
-This compact booklet of Ordnance Survey 1:25,000 maps shows the full route, providing all of the mapping you need to complete the trail.
+Map of the 177 mile (283km) Offa's Dyke Path National Trail, between Sedbury (near Chepstow) and Prestatyn.
+The trail takes 2 weeks to walk, and is suitable for walkers at all levels of experience.
+This compact booklet of OS 1:25,000 maps shows the full route, providing all of the mapping you need to complete the trail.

 Guidebook to 80 graded scrambles in Snowdonia, North Wales.
 This revised edition of Steve Ashton's classic guide is illustrated with photo topos, and includes 16 routes selected by the updaters, as well as all the classic routes including the Snowdon Horseshoe, North Ridge of Tryfan, Bristly Ridge and the Cneifion and Cyfrwy Arêtes.